lisamburns/ruby-data-structures/lecture-02/big-o-notation.md

 This does two comparisons for each element in the array, for `2n` comparisons total.
 This is again linear in the number of elements, but we expect it to be about twice as slow.

+Remember: time complexity is about *dominance* and bottlenecks, not mere speed. `two_min` and `min` are equally bad as far as being a bottleneck.